Amistad (film): Filming

 Filming locations included Mystic Seaport, which doubled as New Haven.
 Film crews spent four days there and employed around 300 extras Numerous scenes were filmed in Newport, Rhode Island.
 Many courthouse scenes were shot in the Old Colony House, while the prison scenes were shot within Fort Adams.

-During the scene where the characters Joseph Cinqué and John Quincy Adams meet for the first time, actors Hounsou and Hopkins "struggled through take after take, trying not to cry", and had to be continually told by Spielberg to hold back the tears as it wasn't appropriate for that moment in the scene.
+During the scene where the characters Joseph Cinqué and John Quincy Adams meet for the first time, actors Hounsou and Anthony Hopkins "struggled through take after take, trying not to cry" and had to be continually told by Steven Spielberg to hold back the tears as it wasn't appropriate for that moment in the scene.
 Hopkins reportedly wept once the scene was completed.